HKNDecal/HKNDecal/session4-security/README.txt

   code to try to see where the vulnerabilities are.
 Discuss with your neighbor possible fixes to these problems.

 Note: If you want to reset the database at any point, run

     git reset --hard HEAD

+Another note: For best results, use Google Chrome browser.

 -------- Setup Complete ---------